christoph2/asamint/docs/README.rst

 Further Readings
 ~~~~~~~~~~~~~~~~

-`Here's <further_readings.rst>`_ a collection of some public accessible documents, if you want dig deeper into the wonderworld of automotive measurement and calibration.
+`Here's <further_readings.rst>`_ a collection of some public accessible documents, if you want to dig deeper into the wonderworld of automotive measurement and calibration.